MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 # Creating a ListGroup Component

-1. install bootsrap (5.2.3v was used here)
+1. install bootstrap (5.2.3v was used here)
 2. clear all css (index and app css files) and remove the import in main
 3. import bootstrap in main.tsx